nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 |--------------|-------------------|
 | Send to Node | Receive from Node |

-Distributed messages are sent to peers over a 'D' connection, and are used for the distributed search network.
+Distributed messages are sent to peers over a 'D' connection (TCP), and are used for the distributed search network.
 Only a single active connection to a peer is allowed.
 In Nicotine+, these messages are defined in slskmessages.py.

 ### Distributed Message Format